mathijskr/3d-terminal-rendering/README.md

 # 3d-terminal-rendering
-A 3d cube demo using termbox to show characters in the terminal.
+A 3d cube demo using termbox.

 ![](3d_demo.gif)